ajkr195/Avni/README.md

 # Avni - The Planet Earth
-Bootstrap 5 Admin Template and Feather & FontAwesome Icons
+Bootstrap 5 Admin Template and Feather & FontAwesome Icons with lots of additional goodies.

 Multiple Dashboard Layouts.